 During your meetings with the parties involved in the project, take notes to record the details.
 Because you will use them later while creating your charter.

-Organizational Process Assets are the plans, processes, procedures, knowledge bases and templates of an organization.
-Before to create your own project charter template, it is a good idea to analyze the charters of your organizations’ previous projects.
+Organizational Process Assets are the plans, processes, procedures, knowledge bases, and templates of an organization.
+Before creating your own project charter template, it is a good idea to analyze the charters of your organizations’ previous projects.

 You can also analyze templates available on the internet.

 Don’t forget to write specific information regarding the goals and objectives of your project.
-Write details what your project seeks to achieve, how long will the project take and who are the core stakeholders.
+Write details of what your project seeks to achieve, how long will the project take, and who are the core stakeholders.

 It is important that the reader should get all the necessary information when he reads the charter.
 Therefore, a well-created charter should involve clear and specific information.

-Before to get the approval, make sure that it includes adequate and correct information regarding the project.
+Before getting the approval, make sure that it includes adequate and correct information regarding the project.
 Therefore don’t forget to review the charter with your team members.

 A Project Charter Template Example

 In this article, we shared a project charter template and discuss the advantages of having this important formal document.
 We hope that it will be useful for anyone who manages projects.
-Although you will spend hours to create a comprehensive project charter, it will help you to save time in different phases of project management while you are managing a project.
+Although you will spend hours creating a comprehensive project charter, it will help you to save time in different phases of project management while you are managing a project.
 Did you create a charter before?
-You can share your experiences for creating a charter through the comments box in below.
+You can share your experiences for creating a charter through the comments box given below.